jxmot/esp8266-dht-udp/README.md

 * Reporting type, the current choices are `"ALL"` or `"CHG"`.
 Their meanings are -
     * `"ALL"` - report the sensor data *every time* the sensor data is read.
     * `"CHG"` - only report sensor data *if* the temperature or humidity values have changed.
 * If the reporting type is `"CHG"` then this is the amount of required change before the temperature or humidity are reported.
 The integer value kept here is divided by 10 to create a floating point value.
-Then if the amount of change (*temperature or humidity*) is greater the data is sent.
+Then if the amount of change (*temperature or humidity*) is greater then the data is sent.

 Here are the contents of the `sensorcfg.dat` file -